0xluminous/saitohodlers/README.md

 ## TODO
 - [ ] BUG: On mobile screen graph is causing horizontal scrollbar
 - [ ] Add table that shows daily increase
+- [ ] Migrate SaitoHolders to Ruby on Rails + Heroku